KumoCorp/kumomta/docs/changelog/main.md

   of the helper configuration in your policy.
 This can be performed offline/concurrently with a running kumod.
 The output is human readable.
 The exit code will be 0 when no validation errors are detected, non-zero otherwise. #211
+* `Rejection` log records now capture the triggering incoming SMTP command line, or, in the case of the `technical difficulties` error message, the stack trace of the triggering issue.
+This information is available in `log_record.response.command`.

 ## Fixes
 * Using `expiration` in a DKIM signer would unconditionally raise an error and